 - Mode of delivery Online or In Person

-When the Cold War ended three decades ago, some prominent commentators optimistically proclaimed that 'the end of history' had arrived and that international conflict was becoming obsolete.
-Yet the Cold War never really ended in the Asia-Pacific.
-Its legacy is still very much apparent in the form of the America-led bilateral network of security alliances and with the persistence of dangerous flashpoints on the Korean Peninsula and across the Taiwan Strait.
+When the Cold War ended in 1989, some prominent commentators optimistically proclaimed that 'the end of history' had arrived and that international conflict was becoming obsolete.
+Yet the Cold War never really ended in the Asia-Pacific region.
+Its legacy is still very much apparent in the form of the U.S.-led bilateral network of security alliances and with the persistence of dangerous flashpoints around the Korean Peninsula and across the Taiwan Strait.
 Longstanding historical tensions persist between Japan and Korea, China and Japan and India and Pakistan, to name just a few.